 Modern Portfolio Theory and Systemic Risk

 A major factor in the popularity of alternatives was the disappointment many had regarding the effectiveness of Modern Portfolio Theory (MPT) in the face of significant market declines.
 MPT asserts that overall portfolio risk can actually be reduced by investing in riskier individual assets (or classes) , whose returns do not correlate with each other.
 That is when one asset is up, the other one is down.
 Prior to the widespread use of MPT, risk management via asset allocation generally focused on reducing the riskier assets (stocks) and increasing less risky assets (bonds) and cash.
-With MPT an investor wouldn’t practice risk management by reducing a 70% Stock 30% bond allocation to 60/40, he or she might keep a 70/30 mix but make sure the 70% stocks consisted of numerous stock types that where not supposed to move together.
+With MPT an investor wouldn’t practice risk management by reducing a 70% Stock 30% bond allocation to 60/40, he or she might keep a 70/30 mix but make sure the 70% stocks consisted of numerous stock types that were not supposed to move together.

-A 2010 Wall Street Journal article discussing the frustration many investors felt described the theory’s short comings noting that “past figures for risk, return and correlation are not always s a good guide to the future.
+A 2010 Wall Street Journal article discussing the frustration many investors felt described the theory’s short-comings noting that “past figures for risk, return and correlation are not always s a good guide to the future.
 In fact, they may be downright misleading.”

 Thus, investors can turn to alternatives for a couple of reasons.
 They may be hoping for outsized gains, but more often they are seeking equity (stock) like returns that are not highly correlated with stock and bond markets, or to be more precise that can deliver positive returns in down or flat markets.